nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

-# Vonage API - Voice enabling a text-only bot sample application
+# Vonage API - Voice enabling a text-only chatbot

 This sample application allows to place or receive voice calls to/from a phone user and interact with a text-only bot via voice, thus voice enabling a text-only bot.